Q: How/When do I pay for my fishing charter?

 Bait, tackle, safety equipment, licensing, insurance, and more are all included.

-It is recommended that your party bring food and drinks for the day, sunscreen,
+It is recommended that your party bring food and drinks for the day, sunscreen, and

-sunglasses, and a camera.
+sunglasses.
 We have a cooler with ice for drinks and food.

 Q: How many people can we bring?

 A: The maximum number of passengers that are welcome on a charter is 6.
 This is a Coast Guard limitation for private charters and has nothing to do with the size of the boat.
 If you have more than 6 people in your group we can arrange for a multiple boat outing.

 Q: Should we be worried about seasickness?